router-protocol/router-chain-docs/docs/router-core/running-router-chain-locally.md

 ```

 #### Step 2) Start deployment
-Run the following commands to start the Router chain deployment on your local machine:
+Run the following commands to start the Router Chain deployment on your local machine:
 ``` bash
 cd routerchain-devops
 bash deploy/start.sh
 ```

-Once these commands are successfully executed, the Router chain should be running in your local system!
+Once these commands are successfully executed, the Router Chain should be running in your local system!